 It's too bad that Eleanor Roosevelt died in 1962, because she would have enjoyed A.J.'s Global Family Reunion.
-Although it rained on 6-6-2015, A.J. still got a good crowd at his event, including Harvard professor Louis Henry Gates, the host of a genealogy/family history show on PBS called "Finding Your Roots," who reiterated A.J.'s theme. telling attendees, "Despite all our differences - in geographical origin, skin color, hair texture, nose structure - we are all related.
-We are all cousins, whether we like it or not."
+Although it rained on 6-6-2015, A.J. still got a good crowd at his event, including Harvard professor Louis Gates, the host of a Henry genealogy/family history show on PBS called "Finding Your Roots," who reiterated A.I.'s theme, telling attendees, "Despite all our differences - in geographical origin, skin color, hair texture, nose structure - we are We are all cousins, all related. whether we like it or not."